Super Sharanya: Plot

-Sharanya Vasudevan moves from her small town in Palakkad district and enrolls in an engineering college in Thrissur city.
-She starts attending classes and meet her roommates Sona Thomas, Sherin and Devika.
+Sharanya Vasudevan has moved from her small town in Palakkad district and is a student in an engineering college in Thrissur city.
+Her friends are her roommates Sona Thomas, Sherin and Devika.
 Sharanya is an anxious and insecure individual who tries to avoid any anxiety inducing situation.
-She has to deal with her college seniors ragging and has trouble fitting in.
-However, she and her roommates navigate through college while trying to enjoy a social life through food and outings.

-In college, Sharanya has to deal with the unwanted affections of multiple men.
-These include an annoying senior, Ajith Menon, an impudent and tactless professor, Arun Raj and a shy classmate Sangeeth.
+She endures her college seniors ragging and has to deal with the unwanted affections of multiple men.
+These include an annoying senior, Ajith Menon, an inappropriate professor, Arun Raj and a shy classmate Sangeeth.
 She constantly tries to avoid the first two and maintains a platonic friendship with Sangeeth.
 Ajith is a violent, temperamental and feared senior who is much older than most of the other students.
 One day he confronts and proposes marriage to Sharanya.
-However, she is unable to refuse him immediately due to her fear of him and tells him to give her a 6 month time to think about her answer.
+However, she is unable to refuse him immediately due to her fear of him and tells him to give her a 6-month time to think about her answer.
 Similarly, the professor writes a love letter to her and proposes to her in the middle of an assignment checking.
-She tells him that this is an unethical and immoral situation and refuses him.
-From that point onwards, Arun tries to make life difficult for Sharanya by grading her work harshly.
+She refuses him.
+Arun tries to make life difficult for Sharanya by grading her work harshly and even failing her.

-One day, on one of their outings in Ernakulam, Sharanya and her friends literally bump into a young man named Deepu.
+On one of their previous outings in Ernakulam, Sharanya and her friends had literally bumped into a young man named Deepu.
 While Sona and Deepu argue with each other, he gets immediately attracted to Sharanya.
 Later, he tracks her down via Instagram hashtags and sends her a friend request.
 Deepu, his friend Varun and brother-in-law Abhilash run a fried goods business.
-Sharanya is initially skeptical but eventually accepts his request and they soon start chatting online regularly.
-Sona, who calls herself Sharanya's guardian, is not in favor of this friendship and tries to dissuade her.
-However, Sharanya and Deepu become closer and meet up at a wedding where she accepts his proposal.
+Sharanya eventually accepts his request and they soon start chatting online regularly.
+Sona is not in favor of this friendship and tries to dissuade her.
+However, Sharanya and Deepu become closer and meet up at a wedding where she accepts his proposal for a romantic relationship.
+Though Sharanya and Deepu’s relationship includes multiple arguments, they stay together.

 Ajith, who now is impatient for an answer, beats up Sangeeth thinking that he is the reason for Sharanya's hesitation.
 Arun gets accidentally electrocuted while trying to make things difficult for Sharanya during a lab exam.
 Deepu, who has an unsavory past, is able to help Sharanya get rid of Ajith by beating him up.
-With these annoyances out of her life, Sharanya, slowly begins to find her voice and is able to overcome most of her anxieties.
-She is able to become a more confident person who makes her own decision which includes standing up to Sona to defend her choice to have a relationship with Deepu.
+Sharanya is unhappy with Deepu resorting to violence.
+Sharanya decides to breakup with Deepu but upon meeting him, changes her mind.
+Her best friend, Sona, who had accompanied her for support, walks in on the couple hugging and expresses her surprise that Sharanya did not follow through on breaking up.
+Deepu threatens to beat Sona up so badly that her face would be unrecognizable if she continues to interfere in their relationship.
+Sharanya wordlessly supports Deepu, as Sona retreats in fear.
+Sharanya and Deepu embrace.
+Sharanya reflects that she still has much to learn about Deepu and that he lies too much.